woss/git-gpg-remote-sign/README.md

 # only set this if you don't want to add the git.user.signingKey
 # variable or that somehow doesn't work
 export GPG_SIGN_KEY=YOUR_FULL_LENGTH_KEY_ID

+# be really careful where and how you store this. who ever has access to this can acceess your sever
+export APPROVED_API_KEY=777da2f3-19a5-425c-b662-79747d0b390c
 ```

 ### Change the gitconfig